Parade Contingent Updates

 Portland Pride Parade

-Sunday, July 21st the Portland Pride Parade steps off from the North Park Blocks at precisely 11:00 AM
+The parade is on Sunday, July 20th and steps off from the North Park Blocks at precisely 11:00 AM

 Parade Route